Glukonorm plus, 5 mg+500 mg 30 pcs

 Overdose

-In case of overdose, hypoglycemia may occur due to the presence of the sulfonyl urea derivative in the drug (see “Special Precautions”).
+In case of overdose, hypoglycemia may develop due to the presence of a sulfonyl urea derivative in the composition of the drug (see “Special Instructions”).

-Mild to moderate symptoms of hypoglycemia without loss of consciousness and neurological manifestations may be corrected by immediate consumption of sugar.
-It is necessary to perform a dose adjustment and/or change the diet.
+Mild to moderate symptoms of hypoglycemia without loss of consciousness or neurological manifestations can be corrected by immediate consumption of sugar.
+It is necessary to adjust the dose and/or change the diet.
 The occurrence of severe hypoglycemic reactions in patients with diabetes mellitus, accompanied by coma, paroxysm or other neurological disorders, requires emergency medical care.
-It is necessary to administer intravenous dextrose solution immediately after establishing the diagnosis or suspicion of hypoglycemia until the patient is hospitalized.
-After recovery of consciousness, the patient should be given food rich in easily digestible carbohydrates (to avoid the recurrence of hypoglycemia).
+Intravenous administration of dextrose solution is necessary immediately after diagnosis or suspicion of hypoglycemia before hospitalization of the patient.
+After regaining consciousness, it is necessary to give the patient food rich in easily digestible carbohydrates (to avoid re-development of hypoglycemia).

-The plasma clearance of glibenclamide may increase in patients with liver disease.
-Since glibenclamide actively binds to blood proteins, the drug is not eliminated by dialysis.
+Plasma clearance of glibenclamide may be increased in patients with liver disease.
+Since glibenclamide actively binds to blood proteins, the drug is not eliminated during dialysis.

 ---|---|